Supporto iBreviary

 Or:

-by the shedding of your Son’s Blood
+O God, who by the glorification of your Christ

 Through our Lord Jesus Christ, your Son,